normanbarber/map-favorite-locations/README.md

 ### Heroku Demo
-[Map Demo on heroku](http://blooming-brushlands-5681.herokuapp.com/) Create a new user or login with
-user: admin / pass: admin
+[Map Demo on heroku](http://blooming-brushlands-5681.herokuapp.com/) Create a new user or login with admin / admin

 ### Running the app

-Can be run in the browser and will log in existing user, or sign up new user, and lets user search for a location within the Google maps api.
-After user finds a location, then they have the option to save the locations to their favorites list.
+Can be run in the browser.
+Features login page and signup page, and lets user search for a location within the Google maps api.
+After user finds a location, then they have the option to save the locations to their list.
+Programmed with mongodb, express and jade. e2e tests using Protractor, unit tests(client) with karma-mocha and unit tests(server) using mocha.
+Running demo from Heroku and Mongolab.

 ### Running in the browser (after you clone the repo run an npm install)